Language Honor Societies at AOSR

 As a group, the members aim to promote a community based on respect, solidarity and support.

-Every year the French Honor Society choses a specific cause to support throughout the academic year.
+Every year the French Honor Society chooses a specific cause to support throughout the academic year.

 Spanish Honor Society